-Financial Aid & Scholarships for ED Applicants:
+Financial Aid & Scholarships for Early Decision Applicants

-Early Decision candidates who desire an early estimate of financial aid eligibility should submit an "early version" financial aid application to RIT.
-This application will be available online to all Early Decision applicants.
+Early Decision candidates who would like to receive an early estimate of financial aid eligibility should submit an "early version" financial aid application to RIT.
+This online application will be available to all Early Decision applicants.
 RIT will provide ED applicants with an "Early Estimate of Financial Aid" before they need to submit their acceptance deposit on February 15.

 All Early Decision applicants are automatically reviewed for RIT Merit Scholarships.
 Students who are selected to receive an RIT merit scholarship will be mailed a notification letter prior to the deposit deadline of February 15.
 Merit scholarships and need based aid are awarded in exactly the same manner regardless of whether the applicant has applied under the early decision or regular decision plans.
 We welcome the opportunity to answer any questions Early Decision candidates may have about the early estimate of financial aid eligibility prior to making a commitment with the $300 acceptance deposit.